-I can imagine that a British traveler, with their well known love of a cup of tea, might think it important to know whether or not you are allowed to take tea bags in hand luggage on a trip, particularly if traveling abroad.
+I can imagine that a British traveler, with their well-known love of a cup of tea, might think it important to know whether or not you are allowed to take tea bags on a plane with you on a trip, particularly if traveling abroad.

 Apart from British tea lovers, many other people like to take their favorite tea with them on vacation, or a business trip, to drink in their hotel rooms while they are away.

 Others may find some of the perfumed and flavored teas relaxing so may want to make themselves a cup on the flight with some hot water supplied by the cabin crew.

 The following information gives the full rules regarding taking tea bags through airport security, on a plane and international through customs.

-Can I take tea bags through airport security?
+Can you bring tea bags through airport security?

-You should have no problems at all taking tea in any form, either in tea bags or loose leaf tea, through airport security in any country.
+You should have no problems at all bringing tea in any form, either in tea bags or loose tea, through the security checkpoint in your hand luggage in any country.

-However, tea is generally treated as a powder so the restrictions that apply to powders of carrying no more than 12 ozs might apply, depending on the discretion of the security agent you deal with at the security checkpoint.
+However, loose tea is generally treated as a powder so the restrictions that apply to powders of carrying no more than 12 ozs might apply, depending on the discretion of the security agent you deal with at the security checkpoint.
 It would be advisable to leave the tea in its original packaging, if possible.

-If traveling from a US airport the TSA state the following on their tsa.com website:
+If traveling from a US airport the Transportation Security Administration state the following on their tsa.com website: